benjaminkott/bootstrap_package/Documentation/Configuration/ImageRendering/Index.rst

 calculation process.

 *  Example `Accordion <https://github.com/benjaminkott/bootstrap_package/blob/master/Configuration/TypoScript/ContentElement/Element/Accordion.typoscript#L44>`__:
    Here a correction is added to remove the inner padding of the container.

 *  Example `Card Group <https://github.com/benjaminkott/bootstrap_package/blob/master/Configuration/TypoScript/ContentElement/Element/CardGroup.typoscript#L50>`__:
    The border is substracted here.

 Crop Variants
 =============

-Bootstrap Package predefines some cropping variants which can easily be changed or extended by your sitepackage.
+The Bootstrap Package predefines some cropping variants which can easily be changed or extended by your sitepackage.

 The following crop variants are defined by default: